Best Known For

 "Make every detail perfect, and limit the number of details to perfect."

-Born in St. Louis, Missouri, on November 19, 1976, Jack Dorsey is best known as the creator of Twitter.
+Inventor of Twitter Jack Dorsey was born in St. Louis, Missouri, on November 19, 1976.
 Growing up in St. Louis, Dorsey became interested in computers and communications at an early age and began programming while still a student at Bishop DuBourg High School.
 He was fascinated by the technological challenge of coordinating taxi drivers, delivery vans and other fleets of vehicles that needed to remain in constant, real-time communication with one another.
 When he was 15, Dorsey wrote dispatch software that is still used by some taxicab companies today.

 On March 21, 2006, Jack Dorsey posted the world's first tweet: "just setting up my twttr."
 Dorsey was named the company's chief executive officer.
 He removed his nose ring in an attempt to look the part of a mature Silicon Valley executive, though he kept his boyish, mop-like haircut and abstract, forearm-length tattoo whose shape represented, among other things, the human clavicle bone.
 Co-founder Evan Williams replaced Dorsey as Twitter's CEO in October 2008, with Dorsey staying on as company chairman.